mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * automatically renames other side of tag when one is renamed
 * ex. can change "header" to "footer" in either `<header>` or `</header>`

+## Auto-Save

+* to enable, change "files.autoSave" setting from "off" to "afterDelay", "onFocusChange" and "onWindowChange"
+* by default "afterDelay" saves after every delay of 1000 milliseconds
+  * to adjust, change "files.autoSaveDelay"

+## Bottom Bar

+* panel at bottom used to display tabs for
+  PROBLEMS, OUTPUT, DEBUG CONSOLE, and TERMINAL
+* I configured ctrl-B (cmd-B) to toggle display of this
+* see "Error/Warning Navigation" section below

 ## Code Folding

 * works in many kinds of source files including